 The fourth school, Fuke Zen, hasn’t been part of my explorations.
 I understand that it is no longer active in Japan after being banned during the Meiji Restoration.
 That was until I listened to the podcast ‘Komuso Zen and Shakuhachi Performance‘, recorded on June 3, 2019.
 The podcast was recorded by Ancient Dragon Zen Gate, a Soto Zen community in Chicago.
 It opened my eyes, ears and heart to a form of Zen where music is a key element of spiritual practice.
 A form still being practiced today albeit mostly under the radar it seems.
 This intriguing school, whose members played the shakuhachi flute as a form of meditation, may come into play as I undertake further investigations into Zen and the five elements.
 The shakuhachi in its own right has connections to the five Buddhist elements of earth, water, fire, wind and space, so learning more about Fuke Zen could be an important piece of the puzzle.

 So why has it been a challenge to find explicit reference to the five Buddhist elements in the different writings available in English on Zen in Japan?
 Gradually they are being revealed in a range of sources, especially in the early Zen teachings.
 I have yet to find however a comprehensive description of the Buddhist elements in Zen, like Adrian Snodgrass has written for Shingon Buddhism.
 If one exists I’d love to learn about it.
-My blog titled ‘The power of the five elements‘ shares some of my impressions of this esoteric Buddhist school founded by Kukai at the beginning of the Heian period (9th Century).
+My blog titled ‘The power of the five elements‘ shares some of my impressions of Shingon, the esoteric Buddhist school founded by Kukai at the beginning of the Heian period (9th Century).
 Unlike Zen, the Buddhist elements are up front and central in Shingon.